CrunchyData/doc-content-guide/content/01-tldr/_index.md

 - Plainspoken
 - Accurate

-Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.
+Our priorities are to educate our users about our products and related projects without patronizing or confusing them, so they can get their work done and get on with their lives.

 ## Grammar and mechanics